MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/configure-custom-settings-active-directory.md

 ## DNS records

-If your DNS server does not support secure dynamic updates, you must create required records prior starting the deployment of Azure Stack HCI version 23H2.
+If your DNS server doesn't support secure dynamic updates, you must create required records prior to starting the deployment of Azure Stack HCI version 23H2.

 Below is the list of required DNS records and types: